The main duty free shopping area is on the fourth floor of departures once past the security check point for flyers only.

-A Pharmacy/Chemist can be found in departures in the public area on floor 2 (open 6am to 10pm)
+A Pharmacy/Chemist can be found in departures in the public area on floor 2 (closed at night-time).

-It is possible for visitors to the EU who are traveling back outside of the EU to get tax removed.
+It is possible for visitors to the EU who are travelling back outside of the EU to get tax removed.
 The

-items in duty free with green labels which state ‘only for passengers traveling outside the EU’ apply.
-You will be obligated to show ID proof of non EU residence and a boarding pass for a flight bound outside the EU.
+items in duty free with green labels which state ‘only for passengers travelling outside the EU’ apply.
+You will be obligated to show ID proof of non-EU residence and a boarding pass for a flight bound outside the EU.

 There is no extra duty pay on goods moving within the EU when tax is included on purchase.

-So for example goods bought in Spain form regular stores would include tax and no extra duty would be charged when flying to another EU country .
+So for example, goods bought in Spain from regular stores would include tax, and no extra duty would be charged when flying to another EU country.
 Although there are no limits in this, certain items are not for resale and can only be for personal use e.g. alcohol.

 The threshold at which you would be questioned for many products is irrelevant as it wouldn’t be practical to carry this on an aeroplane, for example 90 litres of wine.

-Certain products are closer to the mark, you could be questions by UK customs officers for example by bringing more than 1kg of tobacco or 10 litres of spirits into the UK.
+Certain products are closer to the mark, you could be questioned by UK customs officers for example, by bringing more than 1kg of tobacco or 10 litres of spirits into the UK.